emustudio/emustudio.github.io/_documentation/user/_doc/ram/ramc-ram.md

 | `HALT`      |                        | halts the simulation      |
 |---

 The table describes also the behavior of each instruction.
-Compiler does not care about the behavior, but about the instructions syntax, which is also incorporated in the table.
+The compiler does not care about the behavior, but about the syntax of the instructions, which is also incorporated in the table.

 For example, this is a valid program: